Tongue Ties: What, So What, What To Do

 BuuUUuut… I also “seemed fine”.
 I can eat, I can talk, I sleep, blah blah blah…

-I spent time recently in East Asia and thought about getting the procedure done there, but thankfully my sister convinced me to consider myofunctional therapy before “just” getting the release done.
+I spent time recently in Asia and thought about getting the procedure done there when I was passing through Thailand, without doing any myofunctional therapy.
+Thankfully my sister convinced me to consider a wiser path instead of only getting the release done.

 The reasoning makes tons of sense, as soon as she says it: